-1. Eligible Activities
+1. Eligible Activities.
 Funds awarded to applicants under this FSS NOFA may only be used to pay salaries and fringe benefits of PH FSS program staff.
 Funding may be used to employ or otherwise retain for one year the services of PH FSS program coordinators.
 PH FSS coordinator support positions funded under previous FSS NOFAs that made funding available for such FSS positions may be continued.
 A part-time program coordinator may be retained where appropriate.
-Please note that even with a part-time program coordinator, the 25 slot minimum must be retained.
+Please note that even with a part-time program coordinator, the 25slot minimum must be retained.

-2. Threshold Requirements
+2. Theshold Requirements

 a.
+All Applicants
-All Applicants.
-(1) Each applicant must qualify as an eligible applicant under this NOFA and must have submitted an FSS application in the format required by this NOFA that was received and validated by Grants.gov by the application deadline date.

-(2) All applications must include a Dun and Bradstreet Universal Numbering System (DUNS) number.
-(See the General Section for further information about the DUNS number requirement.)

-(3) Civil Rights Thresholds, Nondiscrimination, Affirmatively Furthering Fair Housing.
-All applicants must comply with these requirements.
-Please see the General Section for details.
+- (1) Each applicant must qualify as an eligible applicant under this NOFA and must have submitted an FSS application in the format required by this NOFA that was received and validated by Grants.gov by the application deadline date.
+Validation may take up to 72 hours. - (2) All applications must include a Dun and Bradstreet Universal Numbering System (DUNS) number.
+(See the General Section for further information about the DUNS number requirement.) - (3) Civil Rights Thresholds, Nondiscrimination, Affirmatively Furthering Fair Housing.
+All applicants must